Yogachara: Explanatory equivalence argument

-Are my store consciousness and your store consciousness one or two?
-To say they are two is wrong, and to say that they are one is also wrong.
-You and I are not one, and we are also not two. [...]
-My store consciousness is made of yours, just as your store consciousness is made of mine.
-We cannot say whether they are the same or different, whether there is one store consciousness or many.")

 Causation-resemblance argument

 This argument was famously defended in Dignāga's Ālambanaparīkṣā (Examination of the Object of Consciousness) and its main target is Indian atomism, which was the main theory of matter in the 5th century.
 The argument is based on the premise that a perception must resemble the perceived object (ālambana) and have been caused by the object.
 According to this argument, since atoms are not extended, they do not resemble the object of perception (which appears as spatially extended).
 Furthermore, collections of atoms might resemble the object of perception, but they cannot have caused it.
 This is because collections of things are unreal in classic Buddhist thought (thus it is a mereological nihilism), since they are composites and composites made of parts do not have any causal efficacy (only individual atoms do).

 In disproving the possibility of external objects, Vasubandhu's Vimśatikā similarly attacks Indian theories of atomism and property particulars as incoherent on mereological grounds.